 Try to find a product.
 Is it easy or is navigation a nightmare?
 Once you’ve found a product, try to make a purchase.
 Is it a smooth process, or is it painfully complicated?

 Does the site inspire confidence or does it look spammy?

 You’ll be surprised by what you find.
 What you might notice is something broken, or you might notice that you have a cart that is insanely complicated.
 If you can’t simply make changes to your site to fix these issues, you can set up ads to deal with this.

 Take a Survey

 One of the simplest ways to figure out what is stopping potential buyers from buying is to simply ask them.
 Now, the best way to do this is by speaking face to face with actual clients.
 Especially if the lifetime value of a client is high.
 If however, you are selling low ticket items, you can simply run a survey on your site.

 You can do this with services like Lucky Orange or Hotjar.
 Simply run a survey asking potential buyers if there is anything stopping them from buying today.
 Surveys like these can supply you with valuable information that can really move the needle on your marketing.

-Start at the Bottom and Work Your Way Up
+The Best PPC Strategy - Start at the Bottom and Work Your Way Up

 Let’s step back and look at the big picture.